BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Rolling dice is probably the quickest and least tedious method[^debias].
    2. Drawing cards can take time because it's done with replacement: reshuffle after each draw.
    3. Flipping coins to generate 128 bits of entropy takes 128 flips.
 That's a lot!
+   4. Whichever method you use, keep going until you see at least 128 bits of entropy
 1. [  ] "Save" it.

 ```mermaid